 WE was first launched because of a newspaper story published in 1995 by the Toronto Star about the issue of child labor.
 Since that day, media has continued to play an important role in our learning and helping to amplify our mission.

-The organization has grown thanks to the powerful storytelling of media, from the legendary Ed Bradley’s first piece about WE Charity on 60 Minutes, to the recent follow-up by Scott Pelly with 60 Minutes, dedicating a year to visiting WE Schools and WE Days across North America and traveling globally to the project sites in Africa.
+The organization has grown thanks to the powerful storytelling of media, from the legendary Ed Bradley’s first piece about WE Charity on 60 Minutes to the recent follow-up by Scott Pelly with 60 Minutes, who dedicated a year to visiting WE Schools and WE Days across North America and traveling globally to the project sites in Africa.

 For more than 10 years WE has been a trusted educational partner to teachers, helping them bring current affairs into the classroom through the Global Voices column and curriculum aligned to Ministry of Education priorities.
 Connected to current events, Global Voices educates about key issues like Indigenous rights, climate change and mental health.
 Distributed to educators across North America, the lesson plans provide ideas and direction for educators and students to tackle these issues in their communities.
 Teachers find Global Voices especially helpful in civics, English literature, science and social studies, though the lessons can be applied to almost any subject area.

 The relationships between WE and its media partners are built on a foundation of common respect and a shared goal of raising a generation of engaged and informed citizens.
-To do this, we work with media organizations in a variety of ways including: 1) offering media outlets the opportunity to become sponsors in support of select WE initiatives and events, such as WE Day, 2) drawing on their journalistic experience to develop free resources that support teachers in bringing issues covered in the press into their classrooms—be it television, print, radio or online, 3) WE also offers free educational sessions on topics like media literacy, delivered by journalists and broadcasters to remote classrooms, via our WE Global Learning Center in Toronto.
+To do this, we work with media organizations in a variety of ways including: 1) offering media outlets the opportunity to become sponsors in support of select WE initiatives and events, such as WE Day; 2) drawing on their journalistic experience to develop free resources that support teachers in bringing issues covered in the press into their classrooms—be it television, print, radio or online; 3) offering free educational sessions on topics like media literacy, delivered by journalists and broadcasters to remote classrooms, via our WE Global Learning Center in Toronto.